ankit8801/Online-Transport-Tracking-And-Scheduling/README.md

 bash
 Copy code
 npm start
-⚠️ Make sure you have Expo CLI installed globally for running the app:
+⚠️ Make sure you have Expo CLI installed globally:

 bash
 Copy code
 npm install -g expo-cli
 Team Contribution
-This is a team project, but the entire frontend and backend development — including all core features, APIs, UI, and real-time tracking — was implemented entirely by me (Ankit Jadhav).
+This was a team project, but the entire frontend and backend development — including all core features, APIs, UI, and real-time tracking — was implemented entirely by me (Ankit Jadhav).
 Other team members contributed in areas such as conceptualization, testing, and documentation.

 License
 This project is licensed under the MIT License.
 See LICENSE for details.

 Contact
-Developed entirely by Ankit Jadhav (GitHub).
+👨‍💻 Developed entirely by Ankit Jadhav
+🔗 GitHub: ankit8801

 For questions or feedback, feel free to open an issue or contact me directly.